jemmamariex3/Bamazon/README.md

-# Week12-Bamazon
+Bamazon

-In this assignment, we are to be creating an Amazon-like application with MySQL.
+We are to be creating an Amazon-like application with MySQL.
 The app will take in orders from the customers and deplete stock from the inventory.

 *BAMAZON DEMO VIDEO:* https://www.youtube.com/watch?v=A47-uFmklRc
 ##Challenge: Customer View